makelinux/errors_resolver/README.md

 * ctags, nm, find

 ## To to list:
-* Analize more ./configure errors.
+* Analyze more ./configure errors.

 You are welcome to request additional features in form of erroneous sample source code (see errors_resolver_sample.c), sample errors and solutions.